 - A swollen, itchy skin rash (uticaria or hives)

-- Tightness of throat, resulting in difficulties in breathing.
+- Tightness of the throat, resulting in difficulties in breathing.

 - In extreme and rare cases, a severe life-threatening reaction known as anaphylaxis can occur.